 Data is an area of great opportunity for better information and knowledge, has often been a catalyst for constructive new investments and innovations, and by itself is a valuable resource that warrants critical protection.
 Data-driven innovations will be at the heart of the digital transformation for all industries.
-For the data economy to become a reality, the first condition is to ensure the right incentives to generate high quality data, and to reward proprietary investment and innovation.
-All market participants should be encouraged to invest in systems, models, and teams that produce and utilize high-quality data, which in turn enable them to provide customer products and services more economically.
+For the data economy to become a reality, the first condition is to ensure the right incentives are in place to generate high quality data, and to reward proprietary investment and innovation.
+All market participants should be encouraged to invest in systems, models, and teams that produce and utilize high-quality data, which in turn enable them to provide customers with products and services more effectively and economically.

-Where some other jurisdictions started to require banks to share data with new entrants, any such approach should be reciprocal and applied equally across sectors and to all players performing similar activities, including 'BigTech' firms.
-By the very nature of their business models, such firms often have a significantly higher degree of personal information, upon which to build their products and services.
+Where some jurisdictions have started to require banks to share specific data with new entrants, any such approach should be reciprocal and applied equally across sectors and to all players performing similar activities, including "BigTech" firms.
+By the very nature of their business models, BigTech firms often have a significantly higher degree of personal information, upon which to build their products and services.
+"Open banking" data-sharing initiatives are intended to promote financial inclusion and enable greater customer choice, but should not play a role in deciding market winners.

 While data sharing is at the heart of the open banking concept, and this may help to provide customers with more personalized products and services, there are several additional considerations in how such data is shared and used.
 Protection of customers' data should be a top priority, with a framework defined to ensure that all the players in the ecosystem put in place the necessary measures to comply with this.
-While customers are generally aware of the personal information that their bank or insurer holds, it is apparent that users of services from 'Big Tech' firms do not always have this insight.
+While customers are generally aware of the personal information that their bank or insurer holds, it is apparent that users of services from "Big Tech" firms do not always have this insight.

-Creating a FinTech ecosystem in which the sharing of data is secure (in all bonds of the chain), and where there is a certainty on who owns and how data is been stored and used, should be a key priority.
-All companies wanting to provide financial services to a customer should be bound by the same rules and have the same high standard to ensure that the data is secure, for instance by extending the Gramm-Leach-Bliley Act requirements beyond just financial institutions, to the whole ecosystem.
+Creating a FinTech ecosystem in which the sharing of data is secure (in all bonds of the chain), and where there is a certainty on who owns what and how data is stored and used, should be a key priority.
+All companies wanting to provide financial services to a customer should be bound by the same rules and have the same high standard to ensure that the data is secure, for instance by extending requirements beyond just financial institutions, to the whole ecosystem.
 If this is ensured, then customers will be able to select, on a transparent and informed basis, from a range of trusted providers, underpinning a strong and uniformly regulated market in digital financial services.

-In pursuing a common minimum level of security for all participants, we encourage Treasury to consider examples of efforts currently underway in other jurisdictions, such as Europe's General Data Protection Regulation (GDPR).
-Similarly, the Monetary Authority of Singapore (MAS) is developing a set of "Guidance on responsible use of data analytics" for all participants.
+In pursuing a common minimum level of security for all participants, we encourage APEC and its members to consider examples of efforts currently underway in other jurisdictions, such as the relevant data protection provisions contained in Europe's General Data Protection Regulation (GDPR).
+Similarly, the Monetary Authority of Singapore (MAS) is developing a set of "Guidance on responsible use of data analytics" for all participants.3

-The availability of increasing amounts of valuable data, including customer-specific information (acquired through telematics, sensors, wearables, etc) also requires a sound public policy discussion on responsible considerations on the use of that data, and the impact on the availability of financial products, such as affordable protection for higher risk (and potentially lower income) individuals.
+The availability of increasing amounts of valuable structured and unstructured data, including customer-specific information (acquired through telematics, sensors, wearables, etc) also requires a sound public policy discussion on responsible considerations for the use of that data, weighing both privacy impacts and benefits for the availability of financial products, such as affordable protection for higher risk (and potentially lower income) individuals.

-Recommendation: Any potential initiatives for data access and sharing within the FinTech ecosystem should require (i) a consistent minimum level of data protection amongst all participants, and (ii) reciprocity amongst all participants.
+Any potential initiatives for data access and sharing within the FinTech ecosystem should require (i) a consistent minimum level of data protection amongst all participants, and (ii) reciprocity amongst all participants.